Best Nonprofit CRMs (Updated 2023)

 Bottom line: if you’re a small nonprofit and donor retention is a concern, Bloomerang/Kindful might be a good option.

-Salsa recently announced that it has joined the EveryAction family, making EveryAction the second-largest nonprofit software company.
+This might get a little confusing.
+Salsa joined EveryAction, which is the second-largest nonprofit software company.
 Due to their corporate structure, both Salsa and EveryAction systems will not support organizations labeled conservative or right-leaning.
-For the foreseeable future, Salsa will continue to offer donor management, fundraising, advocacy, event, and marketing automation to nonprofits.

-Bottom line: If your corporate politics don’t disqualify you and you anticipate needing more than just a CRM, the backing of EveryAction means that Salsa can do more than just donor management.
+Bottom line: If your corporate politics don’t disqualify you and you anticipate needing more than just a CRM, EveryAction offers a veritable army of tools, people, and companies to help you succeed.

 Neon One specializes in small to midsize nonprofits.
 How to know where you fall?
 Go back to the questions you asked yourself.
 We tend to think of small to midsize nonprofits as having fewer than 100,000 contacts and less than 500,000 emails a month, so if you fit in those parameters, you might be a good match for Neon One.